masoud-maghsoudi/devops-exercises/topics/terraform/README.md

 <details>
 <summary>What input variables are good for in Terraform?</summary><br><b>

-Variables allow you define piece of data in one location instead of repeating the hardcoded value of it in multiple different locations.
+Variables allow you to define a piece of data in one location instead of repeating the hardcoded value of it in multiple different locations.
 Then when you need to modify the variable's value, you do it in one location instead of changing each one of the hardcoded values.
 </b></details>

 <details>